-As discussed in Note M to the financial statements, the City restated prior year net position as a result of recording capital assets related to its governmental activities and related accumulated depreciation on those assets.
-Accounting principles generally accepted in the United States of America require that capital assets be recorded at historical cost.
+As discussed in Note A, accounting principles generally accepted in the United States of America require that capital assets be recorded at historical cost.
 The City has identified and recorded its governmental capital assets at current replacement cost or current estimated values instead of recording them at historical cost.
 In addition, the City has recorded only recently completed infrastructure projects but is required to record infrastructure projects prospectively beginning July 1, 2003.
-The City also has not considered donated assets, such as developer constructed assets deeded to the City, acquired since July 1, 2003 in the amounts recorded as capital assets.
+The City also has not considered donated assets, such as developer constructed assets deeded to the City in the amounts recorded as capital assets.
 The amount by which these departures would affect the assets, net assets, and expenses of the governmental activities has not been determined.